brandur/sorg/content/nanoglyphs-drafts/029-path-of-madness.md

 Capturing this beast in a TV series is a nigh impossible task.
 So far though (after the initial three-episode drop) ...
 I'm cautiously optimistic.
 They _nailed_ the casting for Lan and Moraine, and Rand, Mat, and Perrin all look promising too.
 It's still too early to call, but certainly going better than [_Cowboy Bebop_](/fragments/netflix-cowboy-bebop).

-Something I found incredible is that Brandon Sanderson, the author who finished the series, is regularly active in the Wot subreddit, going as far as to create [fan posts deconstructing  each episode](https://www.reddit.com/r/WoT/comments/qy2r52/some_thoughts_from_brandon_episode_two/), and being refreshingly [candid about his opinion](https://www.reddit.com/r/Fantasy/comments/qwy6xu/wheel_of_time_megathread_episodes_1_3_discussion/hlhp4ea/?context=3) on some of the show's creative changes.
+Something I found incredible is that Brandon Sanderson, the author who finished the series, is regularly active in the WoT subreddit, going as far as to create [fan posts deconstructing  each episode](https://www.reddit.com/r/WoT/comments/qy2r52/some_thoughts_from_brandon_episode_two/), and being refreshingly [candid about his opinion](https://www.reddit.com/r/Fantasy/comments/qwy6xu/wheel_of_time_megathread_episodes_1_3_discussion/hlhp4ea/?context=3) on some of the show's creative liberties.

 Until next week.